yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       :term:`UBOOT_SIGN_KEYDIR` directory.
 For e.g. dev.key key and dev.crt
       certificate stored in :term:`UBOOT_SIGN_KEYDIR` directory will have :term:`UBOOT_SIGN_KEYNAME` set to "dev".

+   UBOOT_SUFFIX
+      Points to the generated U-Boot extension.
+For example, ``u-boot.sb`` has a ``.sb`` extension.

+      The default U-Boot extension is ``.bin``

+   UBOOT_TARGET
+      Specifies the target used for building U-Boot.
+The target is passed directly as part of the "make" command (e.g. SPL and AIS).
+If you do not specifically set this variable, the OpenEmbedded build process passes and uses "all" for the target during the U-Boot building process.

    UNKNOWN_CONFIGURE_WHITELIST
       Specifies a list of options that, if reported by the configure script